 St. Patrick's Day Bar Stroll - Key West, Florida - Bar None Suds Run - Pub Crawl

-31st Annual St. Patrick's Day Bar Stroll in Key West Florida on Saturday, March 14, 2009
+39th Annual St. Patrick's Day Bar Stroll in Key West Florida

 St. Patrick's Day Bar Stroll Home Page About the St. Patrick's Day Bar Stroll Please visit our sponsors!
 Click here to view photographs of the Bar Stroll!
 Click here to view the entire collection of Bar Stroll t-shirts for the past 30 years! click here to read stories of bar strolls past!
 St. Patrick's Day Bar Stroll Home Page About the St. Patrick's Day Bar Stroll Click here to see all the T-shirts from the past!
 Please visit our sponsors!
 Click here to view photographs of the Bar Stroll!

-We're starting a new page, collecting stories, anecdotes, recollections and thoughts in general to add to the historical and entertaining aspect of the Bar Stroll.
+This page is a collection of stories, anecdotes, recollections and thoughts in general to add to the historical and entertaining aspect of the Bar Stroll.
 Please email Rick with anything you'd like to contribute to this on-going work in progress.
 Thanks!

 St. Patty’s Day Suds Run 1980 Key West